 Though you cannot implement Sitelinks directly, following the general best Web design practices and delivering quality content on a regular basis will significantly help to improve the way your website appears in the search results.

 The following takes a look at some of the key ways to improve the odds of getting Sitelinks for your website:

 Since sitelinks only appear in the search engine results pages when a branded search term is entered (such as the name of your company), your company name and corresponding domain name are very important.

 In order to have a decent chance of getting Sitelinks, you’ll need to brand your website with a unique name, since Google is not likely to implement the feature for a generic-sounding Web address.

 For instance, if you search “LCN”, you’ll see our sitelinks.
 However, if our company name was something more literal such as “Domain Names UK”, its highly unlikely sitelinks would be returned since this a regular generic search term (and not brand specific).

 Site structure and navigation

-Provide a structured navigation for your website while maintaining a clear hierarchy so that it is easier to crawl.
+Provide structured navigation for your website while maintaining a clear hierarchy so that it is easier to crawl.

 Your website’s navigation should be clear and simple, both for the search engine crawlers and for your visitors.